Jskallio/VR-Teleprecence-simulator/README.md

 Fixing the tracking files:
 We found a bug that messed up the control switches in the tracking files.
 To fix this we made small script.
 Open scene: Scenes/FinalScenes/FixFiles
 From System-object set the "From path" and "To path" on the "Tracker Fixer"-script.
-  "From path" is place where the tracking files are.
+&nbsp;&nbsp;"From path" is place where the tracking files are.
-  "To path" is place where fixed files will be saved into.
+&nbsp;&nbsp;"To path" is place where fixed files will be saved into.
 From same object change the "Path" and "Output" of the "Output Data"-script
-  Path should be the same as "To Path" of the fixer-script  .
+&nbsp;&nbsp;Path should be the same as "To Path" of the fixer-script.
-  Output is csv file where you want to save the data from all the track files.
+&nbsp;&nbsp;Output is csv file where you want to save the data from all the track files.

 Viewing the tracker files:
 Open scene: Scenes/CampusVisualizer